X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 2. Each row on the Data Table defines a headshift.
 The row name is used to identify the headshift "action", like "Happy" for neck movements to play when character is happy (double-click on the “Row Name” field or press F2 to rename it).

 > Please note that the row "Generic" represents procedural headshift animation.
-If you want to enable procedural, be sure that the used Headshift DataTable possess a "Generic" row.
+If you want to enable procedural, be sure that the used Headshift DataTable possesses a "Generic" row.

 ![](./images/Geppetto_Phonemes_DataTable_image_4.png)

-3. Use the Row Editor to set the Morph Targets values :
+3. Use the Row Editor to set the Morph Target values:

 ![](./images/Geppetto_Headshift_DataTable_image_5.png)